Friday, March 27, 2026

 It just happened to me last month.
 I was shocked and remain so.
 I mean, who in their right mind thinks, 'yeah, I'm going to live to be 80?'
 Anyway, I'll do my best here to avoid listing the many infirmities that accompany this age.
 Let's just say 'nothing works quite like it used to.'

-With that sort of settled, let's go forward with a little on what works right.
+With that sort of settled, let's go forward with a little on what does work.
 First, I get to greet my bride of nearly 57 years with an upbeat "Good Morning!" every day.
 She's better at that than I of course, as she is with most things.
 Next, I get to make her laugh several times each day (she humors me) and I love her laugh.

 Also, right up there at the top, I have a son and daughter, both of them talented, thoughtful and smart as hell.
 They both tolerate me just fine too.
 They live in the immediate area so we get to have dinner with them once a week on average.